 A second, but related pattern of stressful breathing consists of excessively focusing on inhaling.
-Feeling as if you can’t get enough air, you may think you need to inhale strongly, usually by lifting your chest.
-Then, because you’re focused on the need for more air and often worried that you can’t breathe, you inhale again to get more air.
+It’s characterized by feeling as if you can’t get enough air leading you to think you need to inhale strongly, usually by lifting your chest.
+Because you’re focused on the need for more air and often worried that you can’t breathe, you inhale again to get more air.
 What happens when you keep repeating this type of breath cycle?
 You hyperventilate!
 Hyperventilation occurs when you inhale and don’t take the time to exhale fully.
 Inhaling again before the lungs empty of carbon dioxide causes too much oxygen to build up.
 That’s why the fastest way to stop an extreme panic attack is to breathe into a paper bag.
 Inhaling your exhaled air helps you regain your carbon dioxide level.
 Find a steady rhythm of breathing by making the exhalations as long as the inhalations to prevent hyperventilation.
 The exhalation is the most relaxing part of the breath, so prolong and savor it to fully experience the process of “letting go.”

 3. Holding Your Breath

 A third stressful breathing pattern involves holding your breath.
 A reaction directly connected to fear, you may suddenly gasp and then freeze, like a deer caught in headlights.
 We can forget to breathe when completely absorbed in worrisome thoughts.
 When this occurs, try to focus on remembering to breathe in and out slowly.

 The fight-or-flight response demands rapid breathing.
 If a wild animal is chasing you, your body requires a lot of oxygen very quickly to fight or run away.
 This may look like shallow, panting breaths.
 Try to slow down your breaths, breathing in and out deeply and audibly.